Widzew Łódź Stadium: Redevelopment 2015

 After many proposals over the years and speculation about a replacement for Widzew Stadium (including for UEFA Euro 2012), a definitive redevelopment was started in 2014.
 Until the stadium was completed Widzew played their home games at Piotrków Trybunalski.

 In October 2014 plans for a new 18,018 seater stadium were announced.
 It is intended the stadium was completed by November 2016.
 The main contractor is Lodz Mosty.
 Lodz Mosty had until 24 January 2015 to present a finalised stadium design.
 Unlike previous proposals all seats are covered.
 The exterior is clad in red-brick and transparent back-lit panels.
 The West Grandstand continues to be the main stand.
 It contains the changing rooms, gym, 24 corporate boxes, 8 commentary boxes, 2 TV studios etc. The other 3 stands have simpler facilities, and include space for 900-1200 visiting supporters.
 The pitch was moved 20m to the east to accommodate the larger West Stand, encroaching on the current training pitch.

 Local roads and tram-lines were also upgraded.

-The stadium was also designed to accommodate Rugby, including local club Budowlani S.A., and concerts.
+The stadium was also designed to accommodate Rugby, including local club Budowlani Łódź, and concerts.
 The North stand was designed to incorporate a stage.

 This stadium hosted the opening and final of the 2019 FIFA U-20 World Cup, as a part of the six host cities in Poland.